Cali Cartel: Finances

 In order to launder the incoming money of the trafficking operations, the Cali cartel heavily invested its funds into legitimate business ventures as well as front companies to mask the money.
 In 1994, it was believed the Cartel was grossing $5 billion in annual revenue from the US alone.
 With the influx of cash comes the need to launder the funds.
 One of the first instances of the Cali Cartel's laundering operations came when Gilberto Rodriguez Orejuela was able to secure the position of Chairman of the Board of Banco de Trabajadores.
 The bank was believed to have been used to launder funds for the Cali cartel, as well as Pablo Escobar's Medellín Cartel.
 Cartel members were permitted, through their affiliation with Gilberto, to overdraft accounts and take out loans without repayment.
 Allegedly, Semion Mogilevich instructed Natasha Kagalovsky to wire transfer Cali cartel funds from Bank of New York accounts though Brazilian banks to offshore shell companies.

 Capitalizing on this basis, Gilberto was able to found the First InterAmericas Bank operating out of Panama.
 In an interview with Time, Gilberto admitted to money being laundered through the bank; however, he attributed the process to only legal actions.
 The laundering, which Gilberto states was "in accordance with Panamanian law", is what led to the US authorities' pursuing him.
 Gilberto later started, in 1979, the Grupo Radial Colombiano, a network of over 30 radio stations and a pharmaceutical chain named Drogas la Rebaja, which at its height amassed over 400 stores in 28 cities, employing 4,200.
 The pharmaceutical chain's value was estimated at $216 million.
 As a consequence of the Cali Cartel's ownership of the chain, from January 1988 to May 4, 1990, it was targeted for 85 bombings by Pablo Escobar and the Medellín Cartel, leaving a total of 27 people dead.

-Russian state connections

-According to Felipe Turover Chudínov, who was a senior intelligence officer with the foreign-intelligence directorate of the KGB, Russian prime minister Viktor Chernomyrdin secretly decreed in the early 1990s that Russia would become an international hub through which narcotics are trafficked including cocaine and heroin from South America and heroin from Central Asia and Southeast Asia.
-Yuri Skuratov supported Turover's statements and began numerous investigations into corruption with high ranking Russian government officials.
-Alexander Litvinenko provided a detailed narcotics trafficking diagram showing relationships between Russian government officials and Russian mafia and implicating Vladimir Putin and numerous others in obschak including narcotics trafficking money.
-Following Operation Troika which targeted the Tambov Gang, Spanish Prosecutor José Grinda concurred and added that to avoid prosecution numerous indicted persons became Deputies in the Russian Duma, especially with Vladimir Zhirinovsky's Liberal Democratic Party and gained parliamentary immunity from prosecution.